doyensec/awesome-electronjs-hacking/README.md

-# Awesome Electron hacking & pentesting resources
+# Awesome Electron.js hacking & pentesting resources

-This list aims to cover Electron security related topics.
+This list aims to cover Electron.js security related topics.

 Feel free to contribute by opening a PR if you think something is missing to the list!